Occupational Therapy (Children and Young People)

 Who is the service for?

-Criteria for specialist equipment for the home:
+Criteria for specialist equipment:

 Calls may be recorded for training and quality purposes.
 To find out more, visit Personal information – Bromley Healthcare.